BekajMelos/oms-sensemaking/docs/dev-guide/cookbook/001-new-sensemaker-with-rest-api.md

 |-------------|------------|--------------------------------------|
 | `POST`      | `/analyze` | Performs analysis on a body of text. |

-Since we are working in the OMS ecosystem, it is safe to assume that in addition to a block of text, the input will also need to include an ACM and possibly other metadata.
+Since we are working in the ATOMS ecosystem, it is safe to assume that in addition to a block of text, the input will also need to include an ACM and possibly other metadata.
 Because of this, JSON is the preferred format for modeling the input.